dtudury/transmit/README.md

 * next 2,097,152 (2^21) identifiers take up 3 bytes
   * 1100,0000,0000,0000,0000,0000 - 1101,1111,1111,1111,1111,1111
 * etc. The leading number of ones is how many more bytes to read

+...or maybe it would be better to mark

 ### parser-state(values-consumed):parser-effect
 * store(key, value):null